 The Listening Project

 Windy Cooler gathered Quakers from diverse backgrounds committed to spirit-led discernment on what our communities are called to do about abuse among us.
-They confidentially listened in waiting worship to the lived testimony of Friends and together created a tool for Quaker meetings everywhere.

-Certainly some brave Friends have, for many decades, attempted just this kind of policy solution.
-And indeed there are policy solutions that exist in some meetings and in the world around us.
+Indeed there are policy solutions that exist in some meetings and in the world around us.
 The question we are asking is: have these solutions met our needs?
 Are we really aware of what our needs are?
 Are we living in that life and power?

 Acknowledgements